drunkpotatoes/Pacman/README.md

 Server: W8 - Wait

+After receiving the welcome from the server, the client will send his colour information for the pacman and monster.
+The pacman RGB code will come first and the monster right after.

+Client: CL R,G,B R,G,B

 Server will them send a message mapping the board containing the number of pieces the clients needs to add to his board.

 Server: MP  ROW:COL NUMBER_PIECES